valerioleo/website/docs/examples/understanding_template.md

     let method_code = std::fs::read(METHOD_NAME_PATH)
         .expect("Method code should be present at the specified path; did you use the correct *_PATH constant?");
     let mut prover = Prover::new(&method_code, METHOD_NAME_ID)
-        .expect("Prover should be constructed from valid method source code and corresponding method ID");
+        .expect("Prover should be constructed from valid method source code and corresponding image ID");

     // Run prover & generate receipt
     let receipt = prover.run()